Tax stamp labeling for wine and spirits bottles | Gernep Labeling

 L-Shape Excise Tax Labeler

-As you may have noticed in the video, the pre-cut tax labels are first stacked in the magazine.
-The labeling station, consisting of a mechanically synchronized set of glue pallets and grippers/sponges, will efficiently pick the label from the magazine, add the glue and transfer it to the bottleneck.
-The bottles are always trapped between a bottle plate and a centering bell on the carrousel during label application on our rotary labeling machine.
-Because the L-Shape excise tax label must cover the top of the cap, a portion of the remains detached while it remains carrousel.
-Application of the part covering the cap is handled by a special outfeed starwheel with a set of rollers.
-The finished bottles are then released on the conveyor for downstream case packing.
+As observed in the video, the pre-cut tax labels are initially stacked in the magazine.
+The labeling station, comprising a mechanically synchronized arrangement of glue pallets and grippers/sponges, efficiently retrieves the label from the magazine, applies glue, and transfers it to the bottleneck.
+Throughout the labeling process on our rotary labeling machine, bottles are securely held between a bottle plate and a centering bell on the carousel.
+Since the L-Shape excise tax label must cover the cap’s top, a portion remains detached while on the carousel.
+The application of this cap-covering portion is managed by a specialized outfeed starwheel equipped with rollers.
+Finally, the completed bottles are released onto the conveyor for downstream case packing.

 U-Shape Excise Tax Labeler

-It is necessary to adopt a different application method for these more extended labels covering the top and both sides of the cap.
-The cut & stack labels are withdrawn from the label magazine in the same way as the other labels but partially applied only to one side of the bottle.
-The more extended portion of the label, held by vacuum on the first carousel, is transferred to a second carousel where the remaining part of the label receives glue, then a specialized clamping device drops down to affix the label to the top and side of the bottles.
+A different application method is necessary for these longer labels, which cover both the top and sides of the cap.
+The cut & stack labels are retrieved from the label magazine in the same manner as other labels but are initially applied only to one side of the bottle.
+The extended portion of the label, held by vacuum on the first carousel, is then transferred to a second carousel.
+Here, the remaining part of the label receives glue, and a specialized clamping device descends to affix the label to the top and side of the bottles.

-All sequences are mechanically synchronized, if a quicker bottling line is required, the tax labeling machine must have bigger carousels and starwheels to have more time to run operations smoothly.
+All steps are meticulously synchronized mechanically.
+If a faster bottling line is required, the tax labeling machine must feature larger carousels and starwheels to ensure smooth operation by allowing more time for the processes to run seamlessly.

 Bottle orientation